-Attachment: Supervisor's statement - to be completed by the proposed supervisor
+Attachment: Supervisor's statement - to be completed by the proposed supervisor both supervisors here.
+The level of detail included about each supervisor depends on the extent of the co-supervision.

 (Maximum of 4 pages; must follow the specifications found in the Ensure attached documents meet presentation standards section.)